Indonesia anti-trust agency accuses 27 cooking oil companies of violations | Headlines

 - Indonesia

-Indofood Group's Salim Ivomas Pratama, Sinar Mas Agro Resources and Technology, Musim Mas, and Wilmar Nabati Indonesia were among the companies named.
-The case was first launched in March after Indonesia faced shortages of cooking oil despite export restrictions.
+Wilmar, Musim Mas and Sinar Mas said they would cooperate with the investigation.
+Salim Ivomas did not immediately respond to Reuters' requests for comment.
+The case was first launched in March after Indonesia faced shortages of cooking oil despite export restrictions. {nL3N2VY1HA]

-In an attempt to control domestic prices, Indonesia restricted exports of palm oil which are used for cooking oil, and earlier this year put a limit on maximum retail prices for branded cooking oil, which led to scarcity in the market.
-When the price cap was later scrapped, branded cooking oil reappeared on supermarket shelves but at high prices of over 50,000 rupiahs for two-liter containers, raising suspicions that producers were fixing prices and restricting supply.
+In an attempt to control domestic prices, Indonesia restricted exports of palm oil which is used for cooking oil, and earlier this year put a limit on maximum retail prices for branded cooking oil, which led to scarcity in the market.
+When the price cap was later scrapped, branded cooking oil reappeared on supermarket shelves but at high prices of more than 50,000 rupiah ($3.3) for two-litre containers, raising concerns that producers were fixing prices and restricting supply.

 KPPU said it has gathered enough evidence to proceed to the next stage where its findings will undergo a preliminary examination by the agency's internal committee.
 KPPU typically fines companies found to have violated business competition rules.